Retreat Talks AvailAble in Retreat Library

 Meditation Instructions

-During Meditation Skill 02, your meditation remains the same as Meditation Skill 01, except now you include a slow out-breath through your nose while relaxing your eyelids to calm your mind's interest in the past and future.
-Calming your mind in this way will settle any mental restlessness that may have built up during the day.
-As your mind's interest in the past and future relaxes, you will access a deeper sense of comfort and ease within your mind, along with an increased awareness of your body's presence and how pleasant it feels.
+Your meditation remains the same as Meditation Skill 01, except you now include a slow out-breath through your nose while relaxing your eyelids to soften your mind's interest in the past and future.
+As your mind's interest in the past and future relaxes, you will access a deeper sense of ease within your mind, along with an increased awareness of your body relaxation.

 .............................................